pakyow/pakyow/README.md

 Pakyow is designed to be modular, with each library handling one aspect of the framework.
 Here's a list of the libraries that Pakyow ships with by default:

-- Core: Introduces the app object.
-Routes requests to endpoints within an app.
+- Routing: Routes requests to endpoints within an app.
 - Presenter: Handles logicless view presentation, including data binding.
 - Mailer: Delivers logicless views over email, rather than http.
 - Realtime: Adds WebSocket support and realtime channels.